 If a customer brings you a vehicle that’s chugging along on fewer cylinders because of oil deposits left by burned oil and additives that slipped past the seals, you may need to get them in for a mid-oil-change check.
 This will give you a chance to check the oil level and locate where in the engine the oil is getting lost.

 7. Things are getting better

 The only constant in automotive technology is that standards will keep changing.
-Designers are under ever increasing pressure to build cars with even better fuel efficiency, and regulations on lubricants will continue to narrow the window on formulating lubricants that will protect the car engine and the environment.
-A quality synthetic oil will offer your customers the best and most consistent long-term protection for their vehicle.
+Designers are under ever-increasing pressure to build cars with even better fuel efficiency, and regulations on lubricants will continue to narrow the window on formulating lubricants that will protect the car engine and the environment.
+Quality synthetic oil will offer your customers the best and most consistent long-term protection for their vehicles.

 8. Efficiency can be added back in

 Technicians can offer their customers a great deal of relief with products specially formulated to remove deposits from pistons and to clean up the carbon deposits that can form inside new engines.

 If oil is disappearing from the engine but isn’t showing up on the garage floor, a thorough clean-out with the new BG Platinum® Fuel System Service can reinvigorate a new engine coated in sticky carbon deposits.